 Running Samples — Samples taken at specified intervals during the course of a press run to be representative of the run as a whole.
-Stored at RCP and used in the event of a quality investigation.
+Stored at Ripon Printers and used in the event of a quality investigation.

 Saddle stitch — Binding a booklet or magazine with staples in the seam where it folds.

 Score — crease put on paper to help it fold better.

 Scratch — Abrasion of the anodized surface of the plate which picks up ink and transfers it to the blanket and then the paper during printing.